brick/money/README.md

 $provider->getExchangeRate('GBP', 'USD'); // 11/9
 ```

-Notice that exchange rate providers can return rational results!
+Notice that exchange rate providers can return rational rates!

 ### Write your own provider

-Writing your own provider is easy: the `ExchangeRateProvider` has just one method, `getExchangeRate()`, that can return any kind of number.
+Writing your own provider is easy: the `ExchangeRateProvider` interface has just one method, `getExchangeRate()`, that takes the currency codes and returns a number.

 ## Custom currencies